partnerstack/github-to-guru/hello/world/canada/README.md

 # GitHub to Guru - PStack Version
 Updating the Github-to-Guru action with Pstack flair.

+## How to set up a GitHub to Guru integration

 1. Set up Secrets in your Repo by going to Settings > Secrets.
 You will need `GURU_COLLECTION_ID`, `GURU_USER_EMAIL` and `GURU_USER_TOKEN`.
 You can generate the user token via the Guru web app.
 The Guru Collection ID can be found by inspecting the network tab of your browser inspector when checking out a Collections page.

 2. Create a `cards.yaml` file in the root directory.
 Here is an example of what the file should contain: